His Name Is Everywhere,

 Let’s look at a man who stood out in a town of historic lions.

-After reading the first two parts of this series on Logstown, you know it was not so much an ideal Indian village as a company town.
+After reading the first two parts of this series on Logstown, you know it was not an ideal Indian village.
+It was a company town.
 You also know young George Washington was a land speculator who spent time there on business.

-You don’t know the man with the name Montour.
+You don’t know a man sometimes called Montour.

-You’d think he was a distinguished gentleman, a proper model citizen.
+With so many places named after him, he must have been a distinguished gentleman, a proper model citizen.

-Andrew Montour was very much like the fictional character Capt.
+Andrew Montour was very much like the fictional rum-soaked ruffian Capt.
 Jack Sparrow in Pirates of the Carribbean.

-And yet, Montour was the only man trusted by both sides as pale-faced settlers pushed west, and Indians pushed back.
+Yet, Montour was the only man trusted by both sides as European settlers savagely surged west, and indigenous peoples savagely pushed back.
+Savages all.
+Montour in the middle.

 His grandparents had been Oneida, Seneca and French.
 He was fluent in English, French, and six Indian languages.

-More importantly, as an interpreter, he had the ability and the burden to communicate not what chiefs and governors said to each other, but what they meant.
+More importantly, when he was sober, he had the ability and the burden to communicate not what chiefs and governors said to each other, but what they meant.
+That’s not easy.
+That’s the difference between a translator and an interpreter.
+He was an interpreter.

-Recently translated and digitized diaries of Moravian (German/Czech) missionaries indicate Montour may have developed his skills in a Susquehanna River town as wild as any pirate seaport.
+Diaries of Moravian missionaries indicate Montour may have developed his coping skills in a god-forsaken Susquehanna River town that was as wild as any pirate seaport.

 Drinking, dancing, whoring and whooping went on day and night at Shamokin.
 Killing did, too.